vtamara/turbolinks_prob50/README.md

 ```
 	rails s
 ```
-- Open in browser http://127.0.0.1/model1s/new and try to click on the link of the second tab
+- Open in the browser <http://127.0.0.1/model1s/new> and try to click on the link of the second tab
 - You will be redirected to the show page
 ![show](https://raw.githubusercontent.com/vtamara/turbolinks_prob50/master/doc/show.png)